 Top 10 in the RMIT Awards judged by the IAC Committee

 Use branded content to challenge ideas around female pleasure and sexual wellness.

 In schools, boys learn about erections, and 'wanking' is a term thrown around the locker room comfortably, while girls are learning about giving birth and periods.
 Not so sexy.

 Cue: The Pleasure Gap; the disparity between heterosexual men and women in their frequency of sexual climax.

 60% of women know more about the male body, than they do about their own.

-And we have a hunch that a lack of education surrounding the female capacity for pleasure is to do with it.
+Is this lack of education surrounding the female capacity for pleasure contributing to the pleasure gap?

 Re-educate young girls on their bodies, and their capacity for pleasure.
 Encourage girls to use their new-found knowledge as a weapon to combat gender inequality in the bedroom.

 The D&AD New Blood Awards were postponed due to Covid, but RMIT created their own awards.